City of London: Medieval era

 Around 1132 the City was given the right to appoint its own sheriffs rather than having sheriffs appointed by the monarch.
 London's chosen sheriffs also served as the sheriffs for the county of Middlesex.
-This meant that the City and Middlesex were regarded as one administratively for addressing crime and keeping the peace (not that the county was a dependency of the city).
+This meant that the City and Middlesex were regarded as one administratively for addressing crime and keeping the peace, not that the county was a dependency of the city.
 London's sheriffs continued to serve Middlesex until the county was given its own sheriffs again following the Local Government Act 1888.

 By 1141 the whole body of the citizenry was considered to constitute a single community.
 This 'commune' was the origin of the City of London Corporation and the citizens gained the right to appoint, with the king's consent, a mayor in 1189, and to directly elect the mayor from 1215.

 From medieval times, the City has been composed of 25 ancient wards, each headed by an alderman, who chairs Wardmotes, which still take place at least annually.
-A Folkmoot, for the whole of the City held at the outdoor cross of St Paul's Cathedral, was formerly also held.
+A Folkmoot, for the whole of the City held at the outdoor cross of St Paul's Cathedral, was also held.
 Many of the medieval offices and traditions continue to the present day, demonstrating the unique nature of the City and its Corporation.

 In 1381, the Peasants' Revolt affected London.
 The rebels took the City and the Tower of London, but the rebellion ended after its leader, Wat Tyler, was killed during a confrontation that included Lord Mayor William Walworth.
 In 1450, rebel forces again occupied the City during Jack Cade's Rebellion before being ousted by London citizens following a bloody battle on London Bridge.
 In 1550, the area south of London Bridge in Southwark came under the control of the City with the establishment of the ward of Bridge Without.

 A pivotal event during the Peasants' Revolt, 1381: their leader Wat Tyler is stabbed by William Walworth, Lord Mayor.